coobyHQ/odoo_hosting_tools/scripts/git/2_copy_to_addon_folders/readme.md

     2 Do the same for other base repos on _repos/other for instance.
     3 Run ./module_copy_over_list_oca.sh
     4 Run ./module_copy_over_list_other.sh
-    5 Check if the server is still running.
+    5 Check if the Odoo instances er still running and the Odoo log files.
     6 Run ./module_new_copy_over_list_oca.sh
     7 Run ./module_new_copy_over_list_other.sh
     8 Do a restart of the maintenance instance.